jacekturek/fuzyecon/preference_relation.md

 > Fuzzy set function (element f(element)) - f: how much an element belongs to a set

-This is called fuzzy function.
+This is called fuzzy functions.

 > ⇨ x = "oranges"
 >